ugosan/ugosan.github.io/_posts/Analyzing-Transactions-With-Elastic-Stack-Part-1.md

         columns => ["fiscal_year","fiscal_period","department","division","merchant","category","date","amount"]
     }

+    #using the date in the event as the date
     date {
         match => [ "date", "MM/dd/yyyy" ]
     }

+    #removing fields we dont need anymore
     mutate {
         remove_field => [ "message", "date", "host", "path" ]
     }

+    #removing the $ character from the amount field
     mutate {
         gsub => [
             "amount", "[\\$]", ""